 NOTE: This story contains details that some readers may find disturbing.

-A dog that was seriously injured and brought to Dan Cosgrove Animal Shelter has underwent surgery and is on the mend.
+A kitten that was seriously injured and brought to Dan Cosgrove Animal Shelter has underwent surgery and is on the mend.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.